 We have this iconic cookie in our family called the Googly Bun.
-My late Grandpa Ward coined the name, many years before I begun to appreciate their sweet burst of dates.
+My late Grandpa Ward coined the name, many years before I began to appreciate their sweet burst of dates.
 I know there’s a story behind their name that now eludes me.
 (Ward family members feel free to comment.)

 I grew up with those old-school cookie tins mysteriously appearing on the counter at the Ward family cottage.
 You know the ones: round, with pictures of perfectly-shaped butter cookies clustered on the front.
 Every time I lifted the lid of one of those tins I feared those hideous cookies staring back at me.
 But ohhhh I was a lucky child.
 I’d inevitably find instead any number of home-cooked things.
 If I was especially lucky, they would be of the Googliest sort.